 Exploratory analyses for age and gender effects on outcome did not suggest any differential responsiveness on the basis of age or sex.

-Pediatric (children and adolescents) — In one 13 week clinical trial in pediatric patients (N = 103 randomized; 75 children ages 7 to <13, 28 adolescents ages 13 to <18) with OCD (DSM-IV), patients received Fluoxetine 10 mg/day for 2 weeks, followed by 20 mg/day for 2 weeks.
-The dose was then adjusted in the range of 20 to 60 mg/day on the basis of clinical response and tolerability.
+Pediatric (children and adolescents)-In one 13-week clinical trial in pediatric patients (N=103 randomized; 75 children ages 7 to < 13, 28 adolescents ages 13 to < 18) with OCD (DSM-IV), patients received Fluoxetine 10 mg/day for 2 weeks, followed by 20 mg/day for 2 weeks.
+The dose was then adjusted in the range of 20 mg/day to 60 mg/day on the basis of clinical response and tolerability.
 Fluoxetine produced a statistically significantly greater mean change from baseline to endpoint than did placebo as measured by the Children’s Yale-Brown Obsessive Compulsive Scale (CY-BOCS).

 Subgroup analyses on outcome did not suggest any differential responsiveness on the basis of age or gender.

-The effectiveness of Fluoxetine for the treatment of bulimia was demonstrated in two 8 week and one 16 week, multicenter, parallel group studies of adult outpatients meeting DSM-III-R criteria for bulimia.
-Patients in the 8 week studies received either 20 or 60 mg/day of Fluoxetine or placebo in the morning.
-Patients in the 16 week study received a fixed Fluoxetine dose of 60 mg/day (once a day) or placebo.
+The effectiveness of Fluoxetine for the treatment of bulimia was demonstrated in two 8-week and one 16-week, multicenter, parallel group studies of adult outpatients meeting DSM-III-R criteria for bulimia.
+Patients in the 8-week studies received either 20 mg/day or 60 mg/day of Fluoxetine or placebo in the morning.
+Patients in the 16-week study received a fixed Fluoxetine dose of 60 mg/day (once a day) or placebo.
 Patients in these 3 studies had moderate to severe bulimia with median binge-eating and vomiting frequencies ranging from 7 to 10 per week and 5 to 9 per week, respectively.
 In these 3 studies, Fluoxetine 60 mg, but not 20 mg, was statistically significantly superior to placebo in reducing the number of binge-eating and vomiting episodes per week.
-The statistically significantly superior effect of 60 mg versus placebo was present as early as Week 1 and persisted throughout each study.
+The statistically significantly superior effect of 60 mg versus placebo was present as early as week 1 and persisted throughout each study.

 The effectiveness of Fluoxetine in the treatment of Panic Disorder was demonstrated in 2 double-blind, randomized, placebo-controlled, multicenter studies of adult outpatients who had a primary diagnosis of Panic Disorder (DSM-IV), with or without agoraphobia.

-Study 1 (N = 180 randomized) was a 12 week flexible-dose study.
-Fluoxetine was initiated at 10 mg/day for the first week, after which patients were dosed in the range of 20 to 60 mg/day on the basis of clinical response and tolerability.
+Study 1 (N=180 randomized) was a 12-week, flexible-dose study.
+Fluoxetine was initiated at 10 mg/day for the first week, after which patients were dosed in the range of 20 mg/day to 60 mg/day on the basis of clinical response and tolerability.
 A statistically significantly greater percentage of Fluoxetine-treated patients were free from panic attacks at endpoint than placebo-treated patients, 42% versus 28%, respectively.

-Study 2 (N = 214 randomized) was a 12 week flexible-dose study.
-Fluoxetine was initiated at 10 mg/day for the first week, after which patients were dosed in a range of 20 to 60 mg/day on the basis of clinical response and tolerability.
+Study 2 (N=214 randomized) was a 12-week, flexible-dose study.
+Fluoxetine was initiated at 10 mg/day for the first week, after which patients were dosed in a range of 20 mg/day to 60 mg/day on the basis of clinical response and tolerability.
 A statistically significantly greater percentage of Fluoxetine-treated patients were free from panic attacks at endpoint than placebo-treated patients, 62% versus 44%, respectively.

 How Supplied/Storage and Handling